top of page

 The Book of Revelation tells about the end of humanity as we know it.

-The first five books of the Bible make up the Pentateuch.
+The first five books of the Bible constitute the Pentateuch.

-It is also a component of the Hebrew Bible, also known as the Torah.
+It is also a component of the Hebrew Bible known as the Torah.

-These are the first five books of the Old Testament and are known as the Books of Law.
+The first five books of the Old Testament are known as the Books of Law.

-The third section in some Bibles is the Apocrypha.
+A third section of books in some Bibles is the Apocrypha.

 There are fourteen books in the standard Apocrypha section.